 Starting early on the film was a no-brainer as The Good Dinosaur had double the amount of effect shots than any other Pixar film – with 65-70% of the film having an effects shot (compared to a typical Pixar film of only 30-40%).
-Since the workload doubled so did the size of the department, with about 31 effects artists who range from software developers with a heavy computer science background to more visual artists with a knack for composition, aesthetic and light.
-During production these artists had quite the workload as simulations can often take a long time to to solve and are amended on a per-frame basis — with 24 frames per second the work can add up quickly.
+Since the workload doubled so did the size of the department, with about 31 effects artists who range from software developers with a heavy computer science background to more visual artists with a knack for composition, aesthetics, and light.
+During production, these artists had quite the workload as simulations can often take a long time to solve and are amended on a per-frame basis — with 24 frames per second the work can add up quickly.

 Water plays an important role in the film and as it is a very expensive process the Effects team would (whenever possible) break down the simulation and render each piece individually, layering them back together when it was done.
 If this sounds like a lot of memory, you’re right – in fact, 300 terabytes (or 300,000 Gigabytes) of the film was just effects.
 Fun fact — the effects file for The Good Dinosaur is larger than the entire Cars 2 film (effects, characters, etc.).